When Should I See a PT for Running Pain and Injury?

 Scenario 1: Fleeting Pain

-What to do: Nothing.
+What to do: Watch out for more regular or consistent pain, but no need to change training.
 Your alarm went off and your brain assessed it as a false alarm.
-Keep training.

 Scenario 2: Persistent, but Stable Pain